 Jacqui Bellefontaine says

-Monica, I made this with some ready made chicken stock I had in the freezer so no added chicken meat and I substituted chard for the spinach and added a parsnip and it was really delicious.
+Monica, I made this with some ready made chicken stock I had in the freezer so no added chicken meat and added a parsnip and it was really delicious.
 Thank you

 Monika says